RukayaOK/containerised-azure-function-app-terraform/README.md

 2. Set the Terraform Environment Variables
     (a) Update the env.local.sh file
-    The script above outputs your terraform.
-Add this into your env.local.sh file.
-And update the ARM_SUBSCRIPTION_ID with the ID of Subscription you want to deploy your resources into.
+    The script above outputs your terraform variables.
+Add these into your env.local.sh file.
+    Update the ARM_SUBSCRIPTION_ID with the ID of Subscription you want to deploy your resources into.

     example:
     ```bash
     export ARM_CLIENT_ID="00000000-0000-0000-0000-000000000000"